Christmas robin bunting

 I make Christmas bunting nearly every year to give to friends and family as an early Christmas present, and it helps to get me in the Christmas spirit too.
 It's quite an easy but very pleasing make.
 Here, I've added some of my robin fabrics to give it that little bit extra.

-In this case, I have used a template for the triangles.
-This is because I am using scraps of fabric.
-If you are using e.g. fat quarters, you can just cut out the triangles directly.
+Fabric SCRAPS, you will need 12 or 24 Christmas fabric pieces at least 18 cm square and use a template to cut out the triangles.
 The key thing to remember is to cut the triangles out in the right orientation.
 You don't want upside down reindeer!

 To make the paper template, take a piece of scrap A4 paper and fold it in half width-ways.
 Make a firm crease.
 Mark a point 8cm away from the fold along the top edge and 18 cm from the top along the fold as in the picture below (it should say 8 cm along the top, not 18 cm!).
 Join the marks and cut along the diagonal to give you your triangle template.